realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

         graph[rec["u"]].append((rec["v"], rec["length_m"]))
 ```

 The result is a plain Python dictionary: `{node_id: [(neighbour_id, length_m), ...]}`.
 With Merton's edges, this takes a second or two and uses negligible memory.
-All routing from this point runs entirely in this in-memory structure and no further Neo4j queries happen during the simulation loop.
+All routing from this point runs entirely in this in-memory structure and no further Aura queries happen during the simulation loop.

-Loading the full graph into memory rather than querying Neo4j per tick is a deliberate design choice.
-A Neo4j query per tick would add latency and load to Neo4j unnecessarily.
+Loading the full graph into memory rather than querying Aura per tick is a deliberate design choice.
+An Aura query per tick would add latency and load to Aura unnecessarily.
 The road network doesn't change between ticks, so there's no reason to re-read it.

 ## BFS Routing